- See a full list of publications

 Her first book, Disability and Modern Fiction: Faulkner, Morrison, Coetzee and the Nobel Prize for Literature, was published by Palgrave Macmillan in 2012.
 Alice’s second book, Literature and Disability: Contemporary Critical Thought was published by Routledge in 2015.

-Alice has also published journal articles and book chapters on African American literature, cultural representations of disability, autobiographical fiction, memory, and medical humanities.
+Alice has also published journal articles and book chapters on African American literature, literature and disability theory, cultural representations of disability, autobiographical fiction, memory, and medical humanities.
 Alice worked with Professor Tobin Siebers from the University of Michigan to guest edit a special issue of the Journal of Literary and Cultural Disability Studies on the theme of disability and visual culture which was published in 2015.

 In 2013, Alice was selected by the BBC and AHRC as one of the ten New Generation Thinkers.
 In this role, she has made broadcasts for BBC Radio 3’s arts and ideas programmes ‘Night Waves’ and ‘The Essay’, BBC Arts television, and given talks at the BBC’s Free Thinking Festival.